mampfes/hacs_waste_collection_schedule/doc/source/landkreis_rhoen_grabfeld.md

 ## How to get the source argument

-To get the names used by the api navigate to the [collection alarm website](https://www.abfallinfo-rhoen-grabfeld.de/service/abfuhr-wecker), enter your city and district, select "Aktuelles Jahr als .ics-Datei exportieren" and copy the parameters from the corresponding download url.
+The city and district names used by the API are the same as in the "Stadt, Markt, Gemeinde" and "Ort, Ortsteil" dropdowns on the [collection alarm website](https://www.abfallinfo-rhoen-grabfeld.de/service/abfuhr-wecker).